Nationalism in the Middle Ages: Western and Northern Europe

 Azar Gat claims the creation of nations was made possible not only by secularization and the rise of print capitalism in modern era, but could also be produced earlier by the spoken word and via religious rituals.
 Gat does not agree with the modernist view that pre-modern multi-ethnic empires were ruled by an elite indifferent to the ethnic composition of its subjects.
 In fact, almost all of the empires were based on a dominant ethnic core, while most ethnic communities were too small and weak to have their own independent state.
 In response to Gat, Chris Wickham accepted manifestations of national identity are to be found in the Middle Ages, but argued that Gat "exaggerated the significance of ethnicity in that period" and that such national identity as existed was confined to those very elites.

 According to the historian Caspar Hirschi, the concept nations and nationalism has changed over time, and the 18th century is only the beginning of the modernist model of this concept.
 In his view, nationalism was born in Catholic Medieval Europe as a consequence of Roman imperialism.
 Echoing Wickham, Hirschi accepts nationalism is not necessarily a mass phenomenon but can be the discourse of nationalist elite minorities.

 Sverre Bagge investigates the origins of Norwegian nationalism from the gradual "unification of the kingdom" in the 9th century, which led to the formation of the Norwegian, Danish and Swedish kingdoms.
 He argues a kind of Norwegian state existed by the 13th century, with public justice, taxation, a common military organization and royalty, and by the 12th and 13th century, a significant part of the population was loyal to the king and identified their interests with his.

 The Carroccio (the sacred car) was a powerful symbol of the identity and honor of North Italian city-states during the civic nationalism period of mid 12th to 14th century.
 (Karatasli, p.
 13).
 Here, reproduction of the Carroccio during the parade of the Palio di Legnano, 2015.

 Sahan Karatasli examines various forms of collective identity in Northern Italy from the 11th to 16th century and believes that, in the mid-12th century, city-states exhibited civic nationalism.
 In that period, the communes of the cities incorporated their countryside (contado) and acquired a territorial existence.
 This process created internal social divisions and rivalries, which was the reason for the invention of new forms of bonds between social groups and between state and subjects.
-Older practices like the ecclesiastical boundaries (diocese) were utilised, which unified the city and the countryside.
+Older practices like the ecclesiastical boundaries (diocese) were used, which unified the city and the countryside.
 New symbols, myths and "invented traditions" were also created, such as the new cults of patron-saints, like Saint Ansano of Siena, St. Alexander patron of Bergamo, St. Petronio, patron of the Bologna etc. Civic rituals and festivals associated with these saints emphasised the unity of the commune or the city-state were established.